rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to.md

 Re-discover your HomeVision objects.
 </li>
 </ol>
+If/when you add new objects to Home Assistant, you will need to add the appropriate lines to your customize section/file.

 If you have Tamota devices with the same issue, paste another copy of the above template into the editor with "mqtt" replaced with "tasmota".
 Each Tasmota has it's own device name, plus entities for switches/relays and several sensors.
 You may want to include only those entities that refer to relays/buttons/switches, and not the sensors, since you won't be able to tell sensors from different Tasmotas apart easily.